hechoendrupal/drupal-console-book/en/using/how-to-use-drupal-console-in-a-remote-installation.md

 ```

 ### Edit specific site configuration
-You can provide specific site configuration by duplicating the copied site file at `~/.console/sites/sample.yml` with a new same at `~/.console/sites/`.
+You can provide specific site configuration by duplicating the copied site file at `~/.console/sites/sample.yml` with a new name at `~/.console/sites/`.

 ```
 local: